 We strongly advise travellers to confirm their flight status in advance of travel, to allow additional time for immigration and health screenings at airports and check the latest requirements and updates for your destination.

-Nido Student has recently started doing viewings again.
-Please note that only viewings by appointment are allowed.
+As the situations continues to change, please note that only viewings by appointment are allowed.
 Contact us at email@example.com to make your appointment.

 Across the Nido portfolio there have been some cancellations from international students as a result of Covid-19 which is to be expected.
 However, bookings overall are in line with 2019.
 Our stringent measures together with flexible booking policies for both overseas and domestic students have both reassured and provided confidence in Nido as the accommodation of choice, particularly in the current environment.